Necro-Coder/sqflite_simple_dao_backend/README.md

 This method takes a list of [objectsToDelete] as a parameter and performs a batch delete operation.
 It first gets the database instance and starts a batch operation.
-Then, for each object in the list of objects to delete, it uses reflection to get the primary key(s) of the object.
+Then, for each object in the listcd  of objects to delete, it uses reflection to get the primary key(s) of the object.
 It constructs a WHERE clause for the delete operation using the primary key(s) and their values.